tliron/prudence/TUTORIAL.md

 Prudence will automatically restart the server(s) if any of the dependent files (JavaScript source code or others, such as includes) are changed.
 To do this it "watches" these files using filesystem services.
 To turn this feature off run Prudence with the `--watch=false` flag.
-Note that restarting the server(s) does *not* delete any cached representations, and that includes the in-memory cache backend.
+Note that restarting the server(s) does *not* delete any cached representations, even if you're using the in-memory cache backend.

 We have a server running.
 Now, let's add an application!